-- Almost \$58 million on purchasing goods and services from Saskatchewan-based businesses (62% of total spending); - Over \$28 million on purchasing from northern-based and/or Indigenous owned businesses in the province.
+- Over \$70 million on purchasing goods and services from Saskatchewan-based businesses (59% of total spending); - Over \$40 million on purchasing from northern-based and/or Indigenous owned businesses in the province.
+Canadian dollars Community investments Community investments are projects and actions that aim to meet both the expectations of stakeholders and the operational goals of our mining activities.

-Canadian dollars

-Community investments

-Community investments are projects and actions that aim to meet both the expectations of stakeholders and the operational goals of our mining activities.

-Orano's mining subsidiaries make community investments targeting the following priority areas:

-- Education (building classrooms and kindergartens, providing scholarships, etc.) - Health (construction of health infrastructure, provision of training and medical equipment, etc.) - Access to water (drinking water wells, wells for horticulture, livestock wells, etc.) - Infrastructure (for municipalities and cooperatives, agriculture or sanitation facilities, etc.) - Access to energy (e.g. installation of solar panels)

-€5.1 million community investments in 2021
+Orano's mining subsidiaries make community investments targeting the following priority areas: - Education (building classrooms and kindergartens, providing scholarships, etc.) - Health (construction of health infrastructure, provision of training and medical equipment, etc.) - Access to water (drinking water wells, wells for horticulture, livestock wells, etc.) - Infrastructure (for municipalities and cooperatives, agriculture or sanitation facilities, etc.) - Access to energy (e.g. installation of solar panels) €11 million community investments in 2022

-Niger: Irhazer, a major hydroagricultural project

-Irhazer is a hydro-agricultural and pastoral development project in northern Niger.
+FOCUS Niger: Irhazer, a major hydroagricultural project Irhazer is a hydro-agricultural and pastoral development project in northern Niger.
 It aims to contribute to sustainable food security through the development of irrigated agriculture by improving 700 hectares of farmland.
 Ultimately, it aims to ensure that sites can operate independently in a profitable and sustainable way.
 Orano is financing feasibility studies, the pilot phase and the development phase through investments totaling 11.4 billion CFA francs (about €17 million) under an agreement signed with the government of Niger on December 1, 2006.

-This represents:
+At the end of 2022 this represents:

-- 180.5 hectares converted into community irrigation for 220 households covering 1,540 people; - 35 water points created with 3 solar-powered pumping stations created, benefiting 740 nomadic camps accommodating 1,139 households with 6,338 people and 73,000 head of livestock being watered there each day; - 200 hectares in small private family irrigation; - 5 counters set up and a fund of 20 million CFA francs for the marketing of alfalfa for the benefit of 4 cooperatives; - 46,510 animals have been vaccinated and treated per year in the department of Ingal and Arlit during the salt cure.
+- 180.5 hectares converted into community irrigation for 232 households covering 1,624 people; - 40 water points for pasture, including 6 solarpowered pumping stations, built and equipped to supply water to 73,000 head of livestock/day in more than 300 nomadic camps; - 200 hectares in small private family irrigation; - 5 counters set up and a fund of 20 million CFA francs for the marketing of alfalfa for the benefit of 4 cooperatives; - 261,956 vaccinated animals.

-Reporting and dialog

-Transparency and dialogue are basic principles of corporate social responsibility.
+Reporting and dialog Transparency and dialogue are basic principles of corporate social responsibility.
 Orano runs its business in consultation with all the stakeholders, in accordance with national public policies.

-LOCAL COOPERATION COUNCILS IN MONGOLIA

-Four times a year, Orano's subsidiary in Mongolia holds Cooperation Council Meetings with representatives from local communities in Ulaanbadrakh sum and Zuunbayan bag, Dornogobi province.
-More than 20 meetings have taken place since 2013.

-ORANO CANADA: A DIRECT LINK TO LOCAL PEOPLE

-In Canada, particular emphasis is given to dialog with northern indigenous communities, through meetings with local leaders, special public meetings and frequent participation in community events.

-Thanks to the Northern Affairs Office at La Ronge, Saskatchewan, and its additional liaison officers based in three other communities, the inhabitants benefit from a direct link to Orano Canada.

-BILATERAL STEERING COMMITTEE IN NIGER (CBO)

-The Bilateral Steering Committee (Conseil Bilatéral d'Orientation - CBO) meets once a year, bringing together the administrative authorities, local authorities, technical services, the general public and representatives of the mining companies to examine development projects for villages in the departments of Arlit and Iférouane, financed by SOMAÏR, COMINAK, Imouraren SA and Orano Mines Niger.
+LOCAL COOPERATION COUNCILS IN MONGOLIA Four times a year, Orano's subsidiary in Mongolia holds Cooperation Council Meetings with representatives from local communities in Ulaanbadrakh sum and Zuunbayan bag, Dornogobi province.
+ORANO CANADA: A DIRECT LINK TO LOCAL PEOPLE In Canada, particular emphasis is given to dialog with northern indigenous communities, through meetings with local leaders, special public meetings and frequent participation in community events.
+Thanks to the liaison officers working in local communities in Saskatchewan, the inhabitants benefit from a direct link to Orano Canada.
+BILATERAL STEERING COMMITTEE IN NIGER (CBO) The Bilateral Steering Committee (Conseil Bilatéral d'Orientation - CBO) meets once a year, bringing together the administrative authorities, local authorities, technical services, the general public and representatives of the mining companies to examine development projects for villages in the departments of Arlit and Iférouane, financed by SOMAÏR, COMINAK, Imouraren SA and Orano Mines Niger.
+DID YOU KNOW?